-On January 1, 2023, the Company adopted Accounting Standard Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended, which replaces the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
+On January 1, 2023, the Company adopted Accounting Standard Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended, which replaced the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
 The measurement of expected credit losses under the CECL methodology is applicable to financial assets measured at amortized cost, including loans and held to maturity debt securities.
 It also applies to off-balance sheet credit exposures not accounted for as insurance (loan commitments, standby letters of credit, and other similar instruments).
 ASC 326 made changes to the accounting for available for sale debt securities.
 One such change is to require credit losses to be presented as an allowance rather than as a write-down on available for sale debt securities management does not intend to sell or believes that it is more likely than not they will be required to sell.

-The Company adopted ASC 326 using the modified retrospective method for all financial assets measured at amortized cost and off-balance sheet credit exposures.
-Results for reporting periods after January 1, 2023 are presented under ASC 326 while prior period amounts continue to be reported in accordance with previously applicable accounting standards.
-The Company recorded an after-tax decrease to retained earnings of \$49,000, which increased the allowance for credit losses by \$69,000, as of January 1, 2023, for the cumulative effect of adopting ASC 326.
+As of January 1, 2023, the Company recorded an after-tax decrease to retained earnings of \$49,000, which increased the allowance for credit losses by \$69,000, for the cumulative effect of adopting ASC 326.